-Its interesting that this group of anglers aggressively opposed possible restrictions to their Chinook fishing season and expressed the hardships they were having to endure (Times Colonist June 25 2016) by not being able to keep trophy Chinook larger than 82 cm.
+Its interesting that this group of anglers aggressively opposed possible restrictions to their Chinook fishing season and expressed the hardships they were having to endure (Times Colonist, June 25, 2016) by not being able to keep trophy Chinook larger than 82 cm.
 This is despite the knowledge that early Fraser Chinook returns appear to be the lowest on record, that FN food fisheries will likely be closed, that conservation goals will likely not be met, and that killer whales may face the lowest spring-summer Chinook abundance ever.
-There is also growing evidence that hatchery reared fish only replace wild salmon, and that net pen rearing comes with a host of other concerns.
+There is also growing evidence that hatchery-reared fish only replace wild salmon, they don’t recover them, and that net pen rearing comes with a host of other concerns.

 It’s possible that whales might eat some of these enhanced fish, but for anglers to adamantly continue catching the weak, depressed Chinook runs we know Southern Residents eat, reveals this proposal to be about enhanced Chinook for anglers.
 If they were concerned for whales, they wouldn’t have had such an adverse reaction about letting depressed spring and early summer Chinook runs reach their spawning grounds.
 This is not a solution for whales or for salmon.
 It’s a quick fish enhancement project for recreational anglers that want to keep catching Chinook, and DFO identified it as such.

 Original article by Amy Smart, Times Colonist, June 25, 2016.
 Read article at the Times Colonist.

 Keep up to date with breaking news, action alerts, and conservation stories from Coastal BC.